 You can also search for specific words and replace them with other words.
-For more information, see "To find and replace text" on page 508.
+For more information, see "To find and replace text" on page 550.

 By default, the application searches only the current page.
 When working with multipage documents, you can expand the search range to find and replace objects on all document pages, a range of pages, or specific pages.
+Conversely, you can limit the search range to only currently selected objects.